denismerigoux/wasm2cretonne/README.md

     -m, --memory        interactive memory inspector after execution
 ```

 The tool only reads binary WebAssembly so you'll have to manually encode your source files with the [WebAssembly binary toolkit](https://github.com/WebAssembly/wabct).
+For now, only the 64 bits Intel architecture is supported for execution.

 ### Example